SunKing2/sunking2.github.io/_posts/2020-02-28-creating-vs-ego.md

 I decided to start small, to keep the motivation going because I have experience with taking on bigger projects that are doomed to failure due to their scope.

-Anyway, the point is, that every few days I write something in music, and after it is done, I get a satisfying feeling of having done something.
+The point is that every few days I write something in music, and after it is done, I get a satisfying feeling of having done something.
 Most of the other stuff I do daily, including spiritual work doesn’t seem to generate the same level of accomplishment.

 Maybe it’s accomplishment; I don’t really know what it is.
 But I feel that creating something or practicing my creative craft is a much better expenditure of time than about 90 percent of the other stuff I do.